 Once you do any of the above and 30 minutes passes, the cloud environment will autopause.

-- If you come back before 30 minutes pass, you will prevent autopause from occurring
+- If you come back (click into the browser) before 30 minutes pass, you will prevent autopause.

 - Your cloud environment will never pause if you don't close your cloud environment browser tab and your computer is set to never go to sleep.
 Note that this can be dangerous, as it could incur large and unanticipated costs.